 Many pool designers use this pool shape as a foundation from which to build more elaborate structures.
-No matter the building material, they will add accents like natural coping, glass tile, colorful plaster, or a textured finish to customize the project for your property.
+No matter the building material, they will add accents like natural coping, glass tile, colorful plaster, or a textured finish to customize the project.

 8. Grecian and Roman Pools

 Grecian and Roman style pools are classic rectangles gone wild.
-Mirroring the formal elements found in ancient art, these pools start out as rectangles and then get pushed and pulled into something completely different.
+Mirroring elements found in ancient art, these pools start out as rectangles and then get pushed and pulled into something completely different.

 Grecian pools have cut corners, forming an octagon, while Roman pools have stylized corners and rounded ends.
-Both types blend in with a variety of homes, but especially those of Tuscan or Aegean heritage.
-When finished in a colorful glass tile and framed with Travertine coping or decking, one can easily mistake either one as a relic from another era.
+Both types blend in with a variety of homes, but especially those of Tuscan or Aegean styles.
+When finished in a colorful glass tile and framed with Travertine coping or decking, they seem like relics from another era.

 In the end, the swimming pool needs to be shaped for you and your property.
 When your project is done, there should be complete harmony throughout the space.
 The home, the inground pool, the outdoor structure, and the landscaping that frames your backyard should all be in sync with each other.
 Then, when you look around your new favorite spot, you can applaud your designer and builder—and yourself—for a job well done.